kaapana/kaapana/docs/source/faq.rst

 There seems to be something wrong with the landing-page visualization in the Browser
 ------------------------------------------------------------------------------------

-Most probably the Browser-Version is not supportet.
+Most probably the Browser-Version is not supported.
 We try to support as many Browsers as possible.

 Kibana dashboard does not work